View up to date information on how Illinois is handling the Coronavirus Disease 2019 (COVID-19) from the State of Illinois Coronavirus Response Site.

 After the death penalty was abolished in Illinois, Ms. Campanelli served as deputy chief of the Homicide Task Force and deputy chief of the Felony Trial Division.
 In 2012, she was promoted to deputy public defender in charge of Cook County’s five suburban districts, a position she held until her appointment as the Cook County Public Defender.

-Brent Fischer was appointed executive director of the Illinois Law Enforcement Training and Standards Board in December 2015.
+Brent Fischer was appointed executive director of the Illinois Law Enforcement Training and Standards Board in 2015.
 Prior to his appointment, Mr. Fischer served for 17 years as Adams County Sheriff.
 He began his career at the Adam County Sheriff’s Office as a court security officer in 1991 and was hired as a deputy sheriff in 1994.
-Mr. Fischer served 10 years as a board member of the Illinois Law Enforcement Training and Standards Board, including two years as the board’s chairman, and he is a past president Illinois Sheriff’s Association.
+Mr. Fischer served 10 years as a member of the Illinois Law Enforcement Training and Standards Board, including two years as the board’s chairman, and he is a past president Illinois Sheriff’s Association.